Listening Comprehension Text for 11th

 7

-The primary function of vitamins is to metabolize proteins, carbohydrates and fats.
+The primary function of vitamins is to metabolize proteins,

 +